 - green building projects

 We accept one proposal per group, per fiscal year (May 1st - April 30th).
-Typical Grant Range: up to $12,000
+Grants up to $12,000 may be requested.

 - If your work is located near one of our retail stores, your proposal will be reviewed by store employees.
 Our stores accept proposals on a rolling basis, throughout the year.